sing-group/seda/seda-docs/source/operations.rst

 .. figure:: images/operations/blast-two-way/4.png
    :align: center

 Finally, the *‘Query configuration’* area allows to control how queries are performed.
 First, you can choose the ortholog report mode using the *‘Mode‘* parameter and choose *‘Report exact orthologues’* or *‘Report non-exact orthologues’*.
-Secondly, you must choose the BLAST type that you want to perform using the *‘Blast type’* parameter.
+Secondly, you must choose the BLAST type that you want to perform using the *‘BLAST type’* parameter.
 By selecting the BLAST type: (*i*) the type of database is automatically determined, and (*ii*) if *blastx* or *tblastn* types are selected, then you will only be allowed to select a query from an external file because the selected files used to construct the database cannot be used as query (blastx uses a database of proteins and a query of nucleotides and tblastn uses a database of nucleotides and a query of proteins).

 Thirdly, the *‘Query source’* allows to select the source of the query file:

 - *From selected file*: this option allows to select one of the selected files in SEDA using the *‘File query’* combobox.
 - *From external file*: this option allows to select an external FASTA file to be used as query file.

-And finally, two parameters allow to control the query execution:
+And finally, three parameters allow to control the query execution:

 - *E-value*: the E-value threshold for saving hits.
 - *Additional parameters*: additional parameters for the BLAST command.
+- *Num. threads*: number of threads to use.
+Using several threads allow SEDA to execute several BLAST queries in parallel (i.e. several query vs. reference FASTA queries) and reduce running time.

 .. figure:: images/operations/blast-two-way/5.png
    :align: center

-NCBI Blast
+NCBI BLAST
 ----------

-This operation allows to perform a BLAST query through the NCBI web server (https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+This operation allows performing a BLAST query through the NCBI web server (https://blast.ncbi.nlm.nih.gov/Blast.cgi).

 ..
 Note::
    To meet the NCBI usage guidelines and to avoid problems, this operation limits users to query one sequence at a time, thus the operation can be executed using only one selected FASTA file containing exactly one sequence.